· · · ·

 After all the holiday meals and gatherings, it’s nice to be able to turn things down a notch with soup or an easy stir-fry dinner.
 Such as this recipe for Easy Chicken Low Mein.

-Serve Chicken Lo Mein for an Easy Weeknight Dinner
+Easy Chicken Lo Mein is Perfect for Weeknight Dinners

 Use your favorite spaghetti and frozen stir-fry vegetable mixture to make this a quick and easy weeknight dinner for your family.
-If desired, serve with a fresh green salad, or Egg Drop Soup and Egg Rolls.
+If desired, serve with a fresh green salad or Egg Drop Soup, Egg Rolls, or Crab Rangoon.

 Ingredients for Easy Chicken Lo Mein